Dynamic access pricing control for fair and stable resource sharing: A single price-responsive class

-To provide estimates for the domain of attraction we note the following simple facts.
+To provide the analytic results for the domain of attraction we note the following simple facts.

-\begin{itemize} \item The curves $\dot q = 0$ and $\dot R = 0$ are given as graphs of continuous functions of $q$, which we have denoted $\eta_1,\eta_2$ for convenience.
-By our assumption these graphs intersect in exactly two points, namely the fixed points $(R_1^*,q_1^*)$ and $(R_2^*, q_2^*)$. \item the function $\eta_1$ is increasing as a function of $q$, as $\mu$ is increasing and $\alpha$ is decreasing. \item The function $\eta_2$ is increasing on the interval $[q_m,q_{\max}]$ as $\alpha$ and $f$ are both decreasing there.
-We denote
+\begin{itemize} \item The curves $\dot q = 0$ and $\dot R = 0$ are given as graphs of continuous functions of $q$, which we have denoted $\eta_1,\eta_2$.
+By our assumption these graphs intersect in exactly two points, namely the fixed points $x^s=(R^s,q^s)$ and $x^u=(R^u, q^u)$. \item the function $\eta_1$ is increasing as a function of $q$, as $\mu$ is increasing and $\alpha$ is decreasing, see \eqref{eq:eta1def}. \item The function $\eta_2$ is increasing on the interval $[q_m,q_{\max}]$ as $\alpha$ and $f$ are both decreasing there.
+We define